-Across the country, utility companies are rapidly transitioning from old-fashioned meters to electronic "smart" meters, which capture data on your electricity or natural gas use and transmit it wirelessly to the company's computers.
+Across the United States, utility companies are rapidly transitioning from old-fashioned meters to electronic "smart" meters, which capture data on your electricity or natural gas use and transmit it wirelessly to the company's computers.
 The U.S. Department of Energy estimates that there are close to 60 million smart meters installed, and it's not hard to understand why utility companies like them.
 The devices eliminate the need for human meter readers to walk around and check every house individually, which saves a lot of money.
 But more importantly, smart meters enable utility providers to gather detailed, continuous data on how much energy you're using and when you're using it, which enables them to plan for electrical demand more precisely and adjust pricing to fit.

 Activists who want to reduce our fossil fuel consumption to fight climate change tend to be big on smart meters as well.
 The Environmental Defense Fund, for example, sees smart meters as empowering consumers by providing them with a way to track their own energy consumption — and find ways to reduce it.